Artemis I: Outbound flight

 Eighty-nine minutes after liftoff, the ICPS fired for approximately eighteen minutes in a trans-lunar injection (TLI) maneuver.
 Orion then separated from the expended stage and fired its auxiliary thrusters to move safely away as it started its journey to the Moon.
 The 10 CubeSat secondary payloads were then deployed from the Orion Stage Adapter, attached to the ICPS.
 The ICPS conducted a final maneuver at three and a half hours after launch to dispose itself into a heliocentric orbit.

-On November 20, 2022, at 19:09 UTC, the Orion spacecraft entered the lunar sphere of influence, where the influence of the Moon's gravity on the spacecraft is greater than that of Earth.
+On November 20 at 19:09 UTC, the Orion spacecraft entered the lunar sphere of influence, where the influence of the Moon's gravity on the spacecraft is greater than that of Earth.

 Lunar orbit

-On November 21, 2022, Orion lost communication with NASA as it passed behind the Moon from 12:25 through 12:59 UTC.
+On November 21, Orion experienced a planned loss of communication with NASA from 12:25 through 12:59 UTC as it passed behind the Moon and no longer had line-of-sight to Earth.
 There, during an automatically controlled maneuver, the first of several trajectory-altering burns, called an "outbound powered flyby burn", to transition Orion to a distant retrograde orbit began at 12:44 UTC.
 The orbital maneuvering system engine fired for two minutes and thirty seconds.
 While operating autonomously, Orion made its closest lunar approach of approximately 81 mi above the surface at 12:57 UTC.
 The spacecraft performed another burn on November 25, firing the orbital maneuvering system (OMS) for one minute and twenty-eight seconds, changing Orion's velocity by 363 ft/s finally entering orbit.
 On November 26, at 13:42 UTC, Orion broke the record for the farthest distance from Earth traveled by an Earth-returning human-rated spacecraft.
 The record was formerly held by the Apollo 13 mission at 248,655 miles.

-On November 28, 2022, Orion reached a distance of 268563 mi from Earth, the maximum distance achieved during the mission.
-On November 30, 2022, the Orion spacecraft performed a maintenance burn to maintain its trajectory and decrease its velocity for a planned burn on December 1, at 21:53 UTC, to depart its distant retrograde orbit around the Moon, beginning its journey back to Earth.
+On November 28, Orion reached a distance of 268563 mi from Earth, the maximum distance achieved during the mission.
+On November 30, the Orion spacecraft performed a maintenance burn to maintain its trajectory and decrease its velocity for a planned burn on December 1, at 21:53 UTC, to depart its distant retrograde orbit around the Moon, beginning its journey back to Earth.

-On December 5, 2022, at 16:43 UTC the spacecraft reached 128 km from the lunar surface at its closest approach right before an earthbound burn, the "powered return flyby burn", to leave the zone of lunar gravitational influence.
+On December 5 at 16:43 UTC the spacecraft reached 128 km from the lunar surface at its closest approach right before an earthbound burn, the "powered return flyby burn", to leave the zone of lunar gravitational influence.
 The spacecraft once again passed behind the Moon, losing communications with mission control for about half an hour.
 Shortly before the flyby, Orion experienced an electrical anomaly, which was soon resolved.